egemenimre/satmad/README.rst

 Current functionality is:

 -   Loading a list of TLEs from file
--   Initialising an orbit with a TLE
+-   Initialising an orbit with a TLE or Keplerian Orbital Elements
 -   Propagating the orbit analytically via the SGP4 propagator
 -   Propagating an orbit numerically via the Scipy ODE Solvers (two-body force model) around the Earth or another planet
 -   Good infrastructure for time interval management and event finding